agilepro/software-craftsmanship/docs/Design/chrome-caching.md

 *   It can be very bad for a JavaScript file to be out of date.
 One always tries to make changes to JavaScript that is contained in one file, but occasionally a change in one JavaScript file necessitates a change in another file.
 If you get the new version of one, and the old version of the other, they could produce an ugly error message, or worse.
 *   CSS files fall in between these.
 If a new CSS class is used in the page, and the CSS is out of date, the display can be pretty messed up, but most of the time a CSS change does not cause a problem if it is delivered slightly earlier or later.

 If you look at user behavior, there might still be some benefit.
 Users are very “bursty” meaning that they access a site only occasionally, and when they do, they want a bunch of pages and they want the all as fast as possible.
 The likelihood that a users will be actively browsing through pages when a server is updated is small.
 Telling the browser to cache for 60 seconds seems harmless.
-But . . . it depends on the number of users and how critical it is that they don’t see errors.
+But . . . it depends on the number of users and how critical it is that they don't see errors.

 ## Implications on Application Structure